mwarning/docker-openwrt-build-env/README.md

 docker build -t openwrt_builder .
 ```

 Now the docker image is available.
+These steps only need to be done once.

 ## Usage